DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 Find Mode
 ~~~~~~~~~

+Find mode is a prompt that allows a search string to be entered.
+When a
+character is typed, it is entered where the cursor is.
+In addition to
+typing characters, the search string can also be edited as described
+below.

 Dot 8 is the Enter key.
 It returns to the system screen, searches
 forward through the current screen element for the text, and, if found,
 aligns the start of the braille display with the start of the text.